aholanda/rrwg/rrwg.md

 : number of walkers to simulate

 ````
-a *1=10 2=5
+a @1=10 @2=11
-b
+b 1=2
 ````

-Example on how to assign 10 visits already walked to walker 1 that starts at vertex "a".
-In the same vertex "a", the walker 2 has visited 5 times before the begin of simulation.
+Example on how to assign 10 visits already walked to walker "1" that starts at vertex "a".
+In the same vertex "a", the walker "2" has visited 11 times before the begin of simulation.
 The walkers are separated by space.
-The asterisk "*" indicates the starting point of walker identified by walker_id.
-When the number of visits is omitted, the value one is assigned by default.
+The at "@" indicates the starting point of walker identified by walker_id.
+When the number of visits is omitted, the value 1 (one) is assigned by default.
+The number of steps given by each walker at time zero must be equal.

-# AUTHORS
-Adriano J. Holanda developed the program.
-Rafael Rosales proposed the idea and helped in the simulation design.